mrkschan/shovel-django-mix/README.md

 shovel-django-mix
 =================

-An example to mix shovel with django
+Here is my attempt to connect shovel (the Rake for Python) with a Django project.

+The Django project is called - themix/.
+You may find sample shovel tasks at themix/shovel/.